Simple Denoising Diffusion Language Models: Method

+where $\mathcal{U}$ denotes the uniform distribution over the vocabulary $\mathcal{V}$, i.e., $\mathcal{U} = 1/|\mathcal{V}|$ for all $v \in \mathcal{V}$.
+Thus, minimizing this objective implicitly maximizes the discrepancy between the uniform distribution and the model’s predictions, encouraging the model to move away from uniform outputs and produce sharper, more discriminative token distributions.
+This effect counteracts the over-smoothing induced by uniform-state corruption.
+After simple mathematical derivation (in Appendix~\ref{sec:dervinegative}), we get the following equation:

 where $\hat{\mathbf{x}}^l \sim \operatorname{U}(\mathcal{V})$ denotes a token randomly sampled from the vocabulary.
-However, the negative gradient could dominate during optimization, leading to training instability and model degradation.
-We add a small constant $\varepsilon$ to $p_\theta (\mathbf{x}_0^l \mid \mathbf{x}_t)$ to stabilize the gradient of the logarithm.
-Our proposed loss objective is a simple modification of Equation (\ref{eq:denoising}) and proves to be practical and effective during the pretraining stage.
+However, during optimization, the negative gradient may dominate due to the large gradients induced by small values in the logarithmic terms, leading to training instability and model degradation.
+We add a small constant $\varepsilon$ to $p_\theta (\mathbf{x}_0^l \mid \mathbf{x}_t)$ and $p_\theta (\hat{\mathbf{x}}_0^l \mid \mathbf{x}_t)$ to stabilize the gradient of the logarithm.
+Note that the training of SDDLM without adding $\epsilon$ will directly lead to break for the model so we ignore this training ablation studies in our experiment section.
+Our proposed loss objective is a simple modification of Equation (\ref{eq:denoising}) and proves to be practical and effective.